jashburn8020/python-type-hints-mypy/README.md

 - It's a good idea to annotate widely imported modules pretty early on
   - this allows code using these modules to be type checked more effectively
+- Since mypy supports gradual typing, it's okay to leave some of these modules unannotated

 ### 5. Write annotations as you go